 Queen's is a driver of innovation and talent based on excellence.
 We are globally connected and networked with strategic partnerships across the world, helping us to expand our impact on wider society locally, nationally and globally.

 We are leaders in commercial impact and are in the top five UK universities for revenue generated from research commercialisation - £71m.
-Through QUBIS Ltd, our commercial arm, we have created over 70 spin-out companies, resulting in some 1,880 knowledge-based private sector jobs.
+Through QUBIS Ltd, our commercial arm, we have created over 80 spin-out companies.
 Three of these companies (Kainos, Andor Technology and Fusion Antibodies) have been publicly listed on the London Stock Exchange.

-Queen’s is the 25th most international university in the world and is attracting global talent to Belfast.
+Queen’s is ranked 22nd in the world for international outlook and is attracting global talent to Belfast.*

 We currently have staff and students from over 80 countries, helping to create a multicultural and vibrant campus.
 They are joining a university that is committed to attracting, retaining and developing the best global talent within an environment that enables them to realise their full potential.